clarin-eric/handbook-development/docs/stack/bash.md

 ## Code style

-Scripts should be linted via the [shellcheck](https://www.shellcheck.net/) utility.
+Scripts should be linted via the shellcheck [[2]](#shellcheck) utility.
 Hints should be considered, however we should be pragmatic and if needed a specific hint can be ignored.

 Google has a nice style guide regarding shell scripts, it is available [here](https://google.github.io/styleguide/shellguide.html).